Unsupervised Monocular Depth Learning with Integrated Intrinsics and Spatio-Temporal Constraints

 \subsection{Learned Camera Intrinsics}

-To evaluate our system's ability to recover the camera intrinsics (i.e., $f_x, f_y$, $x_0, y_0$) through the supervisory signal provided by the rotational component of (\ref{eq:adjacent_frame_equation}), we follow a similar procedure as \cite{Gordon2019} and trained separate models on several different video sequences until convergence of these parameters for multiple independent results.
+To evaluate our system's ability to recover camera intrinsics (i.e., $f_x, f_y$, $x_0, y_0$) through the supervisory signal provided by the rotational component of (\ref{eq:adjacent_frame_equation}), we follow a similar procedure as \cite{Gordon2019} and trained separate models on several different video sequences until convergence of these parameters for multiple independent results.
 During training, parameters were randomly initialized to begin with and empirically had no convergence issues throughout our experiments.
 We used ten video sequences of the ``2011\_09\_28" subdataset chosen to have the same ground truth calibration done that day, and Table III shows the resulting mean and standard deviation of those ten tests.
 All experiments were done on the left stereo color camera (``image\_02") of the vehicle setup.
 For all four variables, we observe that, on average across all ten tests, our method can learn the parameters accurately and within a reasonable bound.